 In general, the goal of DBT is to help patients improve their capability to regulate emotions and improve their sense of self.

 Another form of psychotherapy is called cognitive-behavioral therapy or CBT.
-Although it is commonly used to treat mental health disorders such as schizophrenia, anxiety, and depression, it is also immensely helpful in conditions that accompany unstable moods such as BPD.
+Although it is commonly used to treat mental health disorders such as schizophrenia, anxiety, autism, and depression, it is also beneficial in conditions that accompany unstable moods such as BPD.

 - Understanding that thoughts influence emotions, and emotions influence behavior